 - Anticuchos (Peruvian beef skewers with a chili-vinegar marinade)

 - Chicken yakitori (simple Japanese skewers with a soy-based glaze)

 - Plus get more Turkish recipes and summer recipes including grilling, salads and cold drinks in the archives.

 Lamb shish kebab

-- 2 tbsp plain yogurt eg Greek style yogurt
+- 2 tablespoon plain yogurt eg Greek style yogurt

 - Dice the lamb into roughly bite-sized pieces, removing large pieces of fat and sinew as you go but don't over-trim - you want some fat left on to help add flavor as it cooks.

 - Place the lamb in a freezer bag or dish along with the rest of the ingredients - oil, lemon, yogurt, cumin, paprika, sumac and oregano.
 Mix all together well then seal or cover and refrigerate.
 Leave to marinate for at least two hours but overnight even better.